john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 9. The Silmarillion - Chapter 2 - Of Aule and Yavanna
 10. LotR - Return of the King - Book 6 - Chapter III - Mount Doom
 11. LotR - Fellowship of the Ring - Book 1 - Chapter V - The Bridge of Khazad-dum
-12. The Hobbit - Chapter 1
+12. The Hobbit - Chapter 1 - An Unexpected Party
-13. The Hobbit - Chapter 18
+13. The Hobbit - Chapter 18 - The Return Journey
 14. LotR - Fellowship of the Ring - Book 2 - Chapter II - The Council of Elrond
-15. The Hobbit - Chapter 14
+15. The Hobbit - Chapter 14 - Fire and Water
-16. The Hobbit - Chapter 16
+16. The Hobbit - Chapter 16 - A Thief in the Night
 17. LotR - Two Towers - Book 3 - Chapter V - The White Rider
 18. LotR - Two Towers - Book 2 - Chapter VIII - The Road to Isengard
+19. LotR - Return of the King - Appendix B - The Tale of Years